libmir/asdf/README.md

 For line separated JSON values see `parseJsonByLine` function.
 This function accepts a range of chunks instead of a range of lines.

+Besides is a convinient Json Library for D that gets out of your way.
+ASDF is specially geared towards transforming JSON dataframes, either to new JSON Objects or to custom data types.

+❗️: Currently all ASDF Method names and all UDAs are in DRAFT state, we might want want make them simpler.
+Please submit an Issue if you have input.

+❗️: ASDF is currently only very loosely validating jsons and with certain functions even silently and on purpose ignoring failing Objects (see below).

 #### Why ASDF?

 ASDF is fast.
 It can be really helpful if you have gigabytes of JSON line separated values.